payne911/SR-ResCNN-Keras/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You will need a virtual environment that contains the following packages:
+You will need a virtual environment that contains the following packages if you want to mess with the code:

 ```
 tensorflow